Almost exclusively electric cars were on show at the motor show in Munich.

 In addition to the launch of new EVs, battery factories and charging infrastructures are being built in Europe.
 At the same time, manufacturers are working on software platforms to remain competitive in this technology.
 The VDA has estimated the investments for the coming years at around 500 billion euros.

-If market access to China were to be decoupled, this would multiply the pressure on the German and European automotive industry to adapt and the necessary speed.
+If market access to China were to be decoupled, this would multiply the pressure to adapt and the necessary speed of the German and European automotive industry.

-- A large proportion of the EUR 500 billion in investments mentioned above are currently being absorbed by vehicles sold in China.
+• A large proportion of the EUR 500 billion in investments mentioned is currently being absorbed by vehicles sold in China.
 Manufacturers sell around 15 to 30% of their vehicles in China.
-According to one of the parties involved, the Chinese partners are already refusing to continue to bear the allocations and pass them on to customers.
+According to one of the parties involved, the Chinese partners are already resisting the idea of continuing to bear the allocations and passing them on to customers.
 If the Chinese market were to collapse, product investments by German manufacturers would have to be reduced accordingly, as they would not be compensated.

-- The turnover of European manufacturers and suppliers would fall to the same extent if the Chinese market were to disappear: Costs would rise and profitability or even investments from own cash flow would be lost.
+• The turnover of European manufacturers and suppliers would fall to the same extent if the Chinese market were to disappear: Costs would rise and profitability or even investments from their own cash flow would be gone.

-- The rollout of EVs to the mass market would be delayed, certainly by 5 to 10 years.
-This means that the EU’s climate neutrality targets would be obsolete without other measures that require further investment.
+• The rollout of EVs to the mass market would be delayed, certainly by 5 to 10 years.
+In other words, the EU's climate neutrality targets would be obsolete without other measures that require further investment.

-- The necessary investments and the temporarily low value added in Europe will further increase public and private debt levels, causing interest rates to rise and investment activity in Europe to fall.
+• The necessary investments and the temporarily low value added in Europe will further increase public and private debt levels, causing interest rates to rise and investment activity in Europe to decline.

-- China also has problems with high levels of debt, but also has access to markets outside the West.
-With the increase in purchasing power in countries of the global South, the remaining Chinese manufacturers would gain an extremely strong competitive position and pricing power.
+• China also has problems with high levels of debt, but also has access to markets outside the West.
+With the increase in purchasing power in countries of the global South, the remaining Chinese manufacturers would gain an extremely strong competitive position and achieve "pricing power".

-This is a dystopian and, from today’s perspective, outrageous and very unlikely scenario.
+This is a dystopian and, from today's perspective, outrageously unlikely scenario.

 But deglobalization is on the political agenda, and the WNEVC has only reiterated the current positions of the industry.